Uncertainties from metrology in the integrated luminosity measurement with the updated design of a detector at CEPC: Forward region at CEPC

 \section{Forward region at CEPC}

-The MDI region of CEPC covers the area of 6 m from the interaction point (IP) in both directions, along the z-axis.
-The accelerator components inside the detector without shielding are within a conical space with an opening angle of 118 mrad.
+The MDI region of CEPC is proposed to longitudinally cover the area of 12 m with the centrally positioned interaction point (IP).
+The components of the accelerator (without shielding) will be placed in an 118 mrad cone inside the detector, as illustrated in Fig. \ref{fig:MDI} \cite{Hou}.
 The crossing angle in the horizontal plane between the colliding beams at the IP is 33 mrad.
-The final focus length of colliding beams is 2.2 m \cite{CEPC_CDR}.
-It is proposed that the luminometer at CEPC should be placed at 950 mm distance from the interaction point, covering the polar angle region between 30 mrad and 105 mrad, which corresponds to the luminometer aperture of 28.5 mm for the inner radius and 100 mm for the outer.
+The final focus length of colliding beams is 220 cm \cite{CEPC_CDR}.
+It is proposed that the luminometer at CEPC should be placed at 95 cm distance from the interaction point, covering the polar angle region from 30 mrad to 105 mrad, which corresponds to the luminometer aperture of 2.85 cm for the inner and 10.0 cm for the outer radius.
 The fiducial volume of luminometer should be between 53 mrad and 79 mrad.
-The luminometer will be placed half way to the tracking volume longitudinally.
-The layout of the MDI region at CEPC is illustrated in Fig. \ref{fig:MDI} \cite{JINST}.
-Shower leakage from the outer edge of the luminometer has been studied and proven to be negligible after absorption by a 5 mm iron filter positioned around the luminometer \cite{CEPC_CDR}.
-However, this has been done under assumption that the luminometer will be placed around the outgoing beam and it is yet to be proven for the luminometer placed around the z-axis.
+To prevent the leakage of the electromagnetic showers outside of the luminometer’s edges, an iron shielding of 5 mm thickness can be placed around the luminometer.
+However, this has been done under assumption that the luminometer will be placed around the outgoing beams and it is yet to be proven for the luminometer placed around the z-axis, since the symmetry of signal hits with respect to the detector axis will be lost, as illustrated in Fig. \ref{fig:2} where the hitmap in the first plane of the luminometer is presented.

 The choice of technology of the luminometer at CEPC has not been finally determined yet.
 However, since this study is based on simulation of counting of low-angle Bhabha scattering without any other assumption but the angular acceptance of the luminometer, it is of no relevance for this study.
 If one would perform a more realistic simulation including detector response to signal and background, at least an energy cut on electron and positron tracks should be required to separate Bhabha events from the background.
 In such a case, effects like bias and resolution of energy measurement as well as the uncertainties from calibration of the luminometer should be included as additional sources of systematic uncertainty.
-The same happens if one includes other selection criteria based on polar and azimuthal angles of a Bhabha candidate.
+The same holds if one includes other selection criteria based on polar and azimuthal angle of Bhabha candidates.